 How to get started:

-If you are interested in volunteering as an individual, please fill out the application and background check and mail them to:
+If you are interested in volunteering as an individual, please fill out the application and email to firstname.lastname@example.org or mail to:

 Attn: Volunteer Coordinator